senkrad76/Anidea-for-SmartThings/info/Device Handler UI Metadata.md

 `presentationId` replaced `vid` as the preferred term in the API.

 The `Presentation ID` appears in the DTH as e.g. `vid: 'generic-switch'` and works in combinationn with the `mnmn`.
 For community generated presentations the 'VID'
-(as it is often known) takes the form of a UUID and works alongside the manufacturer name 'SmartThingsCommunity'.
+(as it is often known) takes the form of a UUID and works alongside the manufacturer name `SmartThingsCommunity`.

 *As something of an aside, the VID Selector tool reveals that stock device handlers without an explicit VID still seem to have bespoke presentations with identifiers built from the name (with spaces replaced with underscores), the namespace, and the mnmn in the combination mnmn-namespace-name, e.g. `SmartThings-smartthings-Ikea_Button`.*

-## Device Configs and the Device Presentation
+## Device Config and Device Presentation
 When a Device Profile is created in the Developer Workspace, it automatically creates a JSON file defining the UI based on the supplied device type, capabilities, the choice of tile status (default is the online / offline status) and tile action (default none).
-This file, which can be replaced by a custom version, used to be called the 'UI Manifest' and was named using the developer or organisation ID and the vendor ID e.g. '12AB_large-widget_ui.json'.
+This file, which can be replaced by a custom version, used to be called the 'UI Manifest' and was named using the developer or organisation ID and the vendor ID e.g. `12AB_large-widget_ui.json`.
 A similar file referenced by the VID Selector tool was called a `Presentation Resource`.

 When the CLI tool was introduced the terms 'Device Config' and 'Device Presentation' appeared and the terms 'Config' and 'Presentation' are being retrofitted to
 Device Profiles tool in the Developer Workspace to make things more consistent.